10 Hacks for Slowing Down When You Eat

 Do you wolf down food as though you were in a professional food eating contest?
 Did you know that that it takes 20 minutes for your brain to know that you’re full.
 That means that the faster you eat, the higher the chances you’ll overfeed yourself (because you’ll still think you’re hungry, although you’re not).
 This means that eating slower can give your brain time to catch up to your tummy and allow you to push the plate away when you should.

 3. A classic trick for slowing down your eating habits is to cut things up into tiny pieces.The larger the bite, the faster you’re going to finish your food.
 When you take smaller bites, you can make the meal last longer.
+There is one important thing here as well.
+Some people suffer from dental sensitivity that causes certain discomfort while eating.
+Call Ashfield Family Dental to schedule a check-up with an experienced dentist who will help to solve this problem.
 If you’re eating food that has to be cut up first – like a piece of meat or chicken – cut it up as you go instead of cutting everything up at the start and then digging in.
 With the later, it’s just too easy to get it all down quickly.
 As a matter of fact, anything that requires you to take some sort of action or work to eat is great, as you’ll naturally eat slower (e.g. peeling shrimp, cracking/peeling peanuts)

 4. Another great trick for making sure you don’t overeat (because your brain still tells you that you can eat more food although your tummy is actually full) is to prepare portion sized meals in advanced and make sure you can’t go back for leftovers.
 How do you make sure you don’t go back for more?
 By preparing just the amount you need (one serving) or if you like to prepare your food in batches, freezing the rest immediately after the food is cooked.